devpro/learn-kubernetes/docs/basics.md

 ### Pods

 A **Pod** consists of one or more containers (containers are not managed individually) ; inside a Pod we have the same IP address, same access to storage and same namespace.
+It is the smallest unit we can work with.

+While Pods are often deployed with one application container in each, a common reason to have multiple containers in a Pod is for logging.
+You may find the term sidecar for a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary application container may not have this ability.
+The term sidecar, like ambassador and adapter, does not have a special setting, but refers to the concept of what secondary pods are included to do.

 ### Controllers